 On a morning tour to Papenburg, Germany, you'll visit the shipyard of Meyer Werft to see firsthand how massive ocean liners are built and learn about the history of the organization — how the company started from much simpler ships in 1795 to the gigantic vessels cruising on the oceans today (unlike the intimate experience you’re enjoying on this cruise).
 Return to the ship for lunch on board, and enjoy time at leisure in Delfzijl before dinner on board this evening.

 Learn more about the region's history and culture during a lecture this evening.

 You’ll get a chance to explore the Dutch capital today on a morning sightseeing tour before lunch back on the Ocean Explorer.

 We've given you the afternoon at leisure to pursue your own interests in this city, with shuttle service from the ship into the city center.
-Or, perhaps you had the Concierge reserve advance tickets to the Anne Frank House or the Van Gogh Museum — but whatever your whim, Amsterdam is home to more than 1,200 bridges, 1,500 bars and cafés, 165 canals, and limitless charm, so there’s plenty to discover!
+Or, perhaps you had the Concierge reserve advance tickets to the Anne Frank House or the Van Gogh Museum.
+Or, join us on an optional culture walk through the city’s former Jewish District.
+Whatever your whim, Amsterdam is home to more than 1,200 bridges, 1,500 bars and cafés, 165 canals, and limitless charm, so there’s plenty to discover!